kimberleejohnson/kimberlee-lambda-blog/src/pages/week-one.md

 ---
-title: Getting to know git (and HTML and CSS, too): Lambda School #1
+title: Getting to know git and HTML and CSS, too (Lambda School #1)
 date: "2019-03-23"
 ---